needlehack-team/needlehack/.github/ISSUE_TEMPLATE/issue-template.md

 ---
 name: Issue template
-about: Template for adding a new issue to devbunch project
+about: Template for adding a new issue to needlehack project

 ---